 Protecting against Online Banking Threats: There’s an App for That

 From fitness to finances, mobile apps have changed our day-to-day lives.
-As much as 50% of the global banking population use their phones for banking services.
 Not only are people using their phones for mobile banking, they are also using their mobile devices and apps to secure their online banking transactions as well.

 Many mobile banking users are also avid consumers of online banking.
 In 2018, the Deloitte Center for Financial Services ran a survey of 17,100 consumers in 17 countries.
 According to the firm, “mobile banking customers who responded to our survey continue to use online banking channels extensively: 94% use the online channel at least once a month.”

 People carry their phones with them everywhere and it’s become routine to have the phone handy when doing online banking on a laptop or desktop computer.
 This enables an elegant solution for use cases like out-of-band authentication and transaction data signing to protect against Man-in-the-Middle (MitM) and Man-in-the-Browser (MitB) attacks.
 Unfortunately, it’s still all too easy to unknowingly download malware onto a computer or laptop – and fall prey to financial fraud.
 Using a trusted mobile device as an additional layer of security during online banking is a simple way to defend against sophisticated online threats.

 When Deloitte looked at how likely consumers would be to increase their use of online and mobile banking, security was the #1 concern holding them back.
 Globally, 56% of respondents would make greater use of online banking if there were stronger data security in place.
 In this blog, we look at a specific type of security for online banking: app-based transaction data signing.